Everything You Need to Know About Contactless Payments

 Contactless payments allow you to make purchases without coming into contact with credit card terminals.
-The technology has been around for years, but consumers are showing more interest in no-contact payments due to COVID-19.
 Many grocery stores, restaurants, fast-food chains, and even some public transit systems in select cities now accept contactless payments—along with some ATMs.

-More customers are using contactless payments since COVID-19 began, according to 27% of small business owners surveyed by a payments industry consulting firm.
-According to a Mastercard survey, three-quarters of those surveyed say they’ll continue using contactless payments after the pandemic ends.
+More customers are using contactless payments since the global health crisis began, according to 27% of small business owners surveyed by a payments industry consulting firm.
+According to a Mastercard survey, three-quarters of those surveyed say they’ll continue using contactless payments in the future.

 Contactless payment usage grew 150% between March 2019 and March 2020—but some consumers are still unfamiliar with the technology.
 We’ll explain how contactless payments work, how to choose between the available options, how to get contactless payments set up, and finally, how to complete a transaction.

 What Are Contactless Payments?

 Contactless payment can be made with a contactless credit card (sometimes called a “tap to pay,” “tap to go,” and “tap and pay” card).
 You can also make contactless payments with a phone or watch’s mobile wallet, which holds your credit and debit cards.
 Contactless payments are generally for in-person purchases.

 There are a few types of contactless pay systems.
 With mobile wallets, you’ll see the contactless payment symbol’s graphic of four curved lines will likely appear somewhere on the card or contactless-enabled credit card terminal.

 Your card, watch, or phone must usually be within 2 inches from the terminal, and some terminals require you to tap your card or hold it in place for up to two seconds.
 But if you accidentally touch it twice, you shouldn't be charged twice.